MicrosoftDocs/powerquery-docs/powerquery-docs/InstallingSDK.md

 There are currently two versions of the Power Query SDK available:

-* **Visual Studio Power Query SDK**: Released in 2017 and its an extension for Visual Studio 2017 and 2019
+* **Visual Studio Power Query SDK**: Released in 2017 and it's an extension for Visual Studio 2017 and 2019
 * **Visual Studio Code Power Query SDK (Preview)**: Released in 2022 is the new and recommended way to create Power Query connectors.

 ## Visual Studio Power Query SDK